roman-corgi/roman_pointing/README.md

 The Jupyter notebook in the `Notebooks` folder demonstrates how to use these utilities.

-To install the backend, clone or download this repository, navigate to the top-level directory of the repository (the one containing file `setup.py`) and run:
+To install the backend, clone or download this repository, navigate to the top-level directory of the repository (the one containing file `pyproject.toml`) and run:

 ```
 pip install .